ajberkley/cl-binary-store/README.md

 ## Why?

 I've been using [cl-store](https://cl-store.common-lisp.dev/) forever and it works well and meets most needs once you tweak how it serializes a bunch of things for speed.
 I am usually serializing / deserializing > 1GB of data and in the end all the tweaks I've done don't make it fast enough.
 The original cl-store hits about 1-2MB/sec for store and restore on the data set I use which just is too slow.
-It also doesn't support complex list circularity in a reasonable way (the correct-list-store you can turn on blows the stack).

 - It uses read-byte / write-byte to emit data which is OK-ish as long as you are using file streams in sbcl, but once you plug in a generic stream it crawls.
 - The file format uses implicit referencing which makes it hard to deserialize quickly as each object must be tracked.
 There was no easy way to to turn on and off what objects we should track references for (and it must match during store and restore).
 It also tracks references for single floats which triggers a severe performance issue, at least on sbcl, related to eql hash tables which I have not tracked down..